youngjoon-lee/doracle-poc/README.md

 # PoC: Decentralized Oracle for sensitive data validation

-This is a proof-of-concept of the decentralized oracle for off-chain data validation while preserving privacy.
+This is a proof-of-concept of the decentralized oracle which validates off-chain data while preserving privacy powered by on-chain proof-of-stake and Intel SGX.

 ## Hardware Requirements